ToshioCP/Gtk4-tutorial/gfm/sec19.md

 ## Installation

 It is a good idea to install your application in `$HOME/local/bin` directory if you have installed gtk4 under the instruction in Section 2.
-Then you need to put `--prefix=$HOME/local` option to meson.
+Then you need to put `--prefix=$HOME/local` option to meson like this.

 ~~~
 $ meson --prefix=$HOME/local _build
 ~~~

-Add install option and set it true in executable function.
+Modify `meson.build` abd add install option and set it true in executable function.

 ~~~meson
 executable('tfe', sourcefiles, resources, dependencies: gtkdep, export_dynamic: true, install: true)
 ~~~

-Then, you can install your application by:
+You can install your application by:

 ~~~
 $ ninja -C _build install